applicvision/frontend-friends/docs/api/README.md

 ### `css(strings: string[], ...values)`

 Tag function for adding CSS to your component.
 The function returns an instance of `StyleDeclaration` which can be assigned to the component's [style](#static-style-styledeclarationstyledeclaration).
-The CSS will be added to the `adoptedStyleSheets` property of the shadow root.
+The CSS will be added to the [`adoptedStyleSheets`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/adoptedStyleSheets) property of the `ShadowRoot`.
 Thus, it will be isolated from 'outside' CSS.
 The tag function supports nesting of ``` css`` ```-expressions as in the following example.

 *Example:*
 ```javascript